bruhe002/cpp_practice/big_five/big_five.md

     - e.g. string concatenation
 - binary operators which require a type conversion argument should be non-member functions
     - input and output operators should be non member as well
+- prefix operator returns a reference
+- postfix operator returns by value
+    - save original in a temp